andersnylund/snake/README.md

-# snake
+# SnakeTheGame
-A simple snake implemented in HTML 5 and JavaScript
+A simple snake implemented with HTML 5 and JavaScript